silexphp/Silex/doc/providers/doctrine.rst

 =======================

 The *DoctrineServiceProvider* provides integration with the `Doctrine DBAL
-<http://www.doctrine-project.org/projects/dbal>`_ for easy database acccess.
+<http://www.doctrine-project.org/projects/dbal>`_ for easy database access.

 .. note::